 One for the Revolutionary Road - Taverns and the American Revolution

 We enjoyed our online lecture with Malcolm F. Purinton, Ph.D., renowned beer historian, professor, author and columnist who turned his love of beer into an academic vocation.
-He discussed the role of beer and alcohol in Revolutionary times with a very interesting perspective!
-This lecture will be available on our YouTube channel soon!
+Learn more about the role of beer and alcohol in Revolutionary times with a very interesting perspective by watching the lecture on our YouTube channel HERE!

 Taverns in the News, 1775: A Tale of Two Taverns